1. MIYAZAKI’S FILMS FEATURE A TECHNIQUE CALLED ‘PILLOW SHOTS’

 But in this post I feel a little bad about dismissing snails, so I include art in which the beauty of snails comes to the fore:

 What other kinds of stories feature a snail under the leaf setting?

 As depicted so clearly in the opening scene to the Netflix series Riverdale, the snail under the leaf setting looks beautiful to the tourist or to the casual observer but awful things are happening just beneath the surface.
 The voice over which accompanies the opening scene of Riverdale is a perfect description of the utopia which is no such thing.

 Blue Velvet (1986) is famous for the utopian opening punctured by death, foreshadowed initially by the gun on the TV screen.
 Note the white picket fences, the rows of colourful flowers, the manicured lawns.
 Also the symbolic dream houses.
 Interestingly, after the man’s death, the camera gives us a macro shot of that perfectly manicured lawn to reveal the wriggling insect life underneath.
 Insects, snails… it seems life in the undergrowth is symbolically connected to snail under the leaf settings.

 Below is a description of Pines, which came through in a BookBub email.
 The copy describes your classic snail under the leaf setting:

 The Wall Street Journal bestselling mystery that became a hit TV show!
 Ethan is sent to a small town to locate two missing federal agents — but something terrible is lurking behind its picturesque veneer… “A thrill and surprise on every page” (Hugh Howey)

-The apparent utopia is a descendent of The Fall plot, which is as old as language itself:
+The snail under the leaf setting is a descendent of The Fall plot, which is as old as language itself: